jjvanzon/Piano-Playing-Docs/chopin-ballade-2/chopin-ballade-2-todo.md

     - [ ] Keep checking by playing the print, until no more corrections.
 - [ ] Variation of sheet music, with *reason* for b or #:
     - [ ] __...
 Adding reasons to draft simplified sheet music.__
+    - [ ] Changing some occurrences of "per-note expectation" to "chord shape".

 [back](./README.md)